Halogen Bulb Ban 2016

 halogen bulb ban

 In September 2016 AD mains voltage halogen light bulbs were banned from the EU.
-R.I,P. halogen, but don't panic, find out what you should do next...
+R.I.P. halogen, but don’t panic, find out what you should do next…

 Whilst there was a plan to delay the ban until September 2018, following a review by the European Commission, it was concluded that mains-voltage halogen directional lamps should be phased out from September 1st 2016.
 This means that from September the 1st 2016, mains voltage halogen light bulbs will no longer be manufactured or imported for sale within the EU.
 This includes popular cap types like GU10, E27 and B22.
+The GU10 base features two pins with a 10mm distance between them, which is a standard measurement that defines the socket's compatibility and design.

 GU10 halogens and other reflectors like R63, R80 and GLS style light bulbs can still be continued to be sold after this date but manufacturing will cease.